HAL Combat Air Teaming System: CATS Infinity (HAPS)

 It is also intended as a platform for real time communication and control of unmanned ground vehicles like Mobile Autonomous Stabilisation System (MASS), Mobile Autonomous Robot System (MARS) and Muntra developed by DRDO as well as in drone warfare under the CATS program.
 The Infinity platform is built as an Indian alternative for civilian and military drones like Maraal UAVs, Facebook Aquila, Airbus Zephyr and AVIC Morning Star of China.
 As a civilian platform, it can also help in emergency management, internal security, providing communication for smart cities and traffic management.

+The development of a "very high altitude, long-endurance" (VHALE) UAV by HAL was first reported of in December 2020.
+The drone was expected to have an altitude of 70000 ft and a loitering capability of several days.
+By then, multiple demonstrations had been given to the Air Force on such systems.
+The development and prototype cost is expected to be under ₹1000 crore.
+On 5 February 2021, the project was officially announced by Arup Chatterjee, Director (Engineering, Research & Development), HAL during the Aero India 2021 event and it was also revealed that the UAV would be developed jointly with a startup.
+The UAV would be a solar energised system allowing it to have an endurance of 2–3 months.

 As of July 2021, HAL already started works on further improving the design of CATS Infinity with NewSpace Research & Technologies and is waiting for the approval from Ministry of Defence (MoD).
 As per HAL official, the development will take 3–4 years of time.
 The CATS Infinity will act as communication bridge between UAV and satellite, by providing live video feed and images of the battlefield.

-As part of drone warfare programme, the Union government is planning to provide an initial funding of ₹700 crore in October, 2021.
-HAL, NAL and NewSpace Research will build the first prototype of CATS Infinity with 70 feet long wingspan.
-The development will be completed by 2025.
-On 13 July 2022, HAL sanctioned ₹42 crore through internal funding for prototype development.
-A scale model with wing span of 8 m, completed two successful test flights on 19 October 2022.
-The flight was for 5 minutes with no solar panels installed.
+As reported on 21 September 2021, HAL had sought approval for a funding of ₹700 crore from the Government of India for the self-financed project to develop a High Altitude Pseudo Satellite (HAPS).
+The approval was expected to be granted in October with the first prototype, a scaled-down version with a wingspan of 70 ft and an expected cost of ₹50 crore, to be rolled out soon.
+The project development was expected to take at least 3–4 years.
+The final aircraft will have a weight of over 500 kg and a service ceiling of 70000 ft.
+The project would be undertaken jointly by HAL, National Aerospace Laboratories (NAL) and a Bengaluru-based private firm.
+The project had already commenced as part of the unmanned drone warfare programme — Combat Air Teaming System (CATS).
+The plans for such a project had been revealed during the Aero India 2021 event.
+Such a UAV would serve both the purposes of telecommunications and remote sensing which are important fields in both military and civilian purposes.